Bronx man murdered after dispute at Dunkin Donuts

-Sources say the 26-year-old victim was waiting at the store on East Gun Hill Road in Williamsbridge around 1:30 p.m.
-Friday when he got into a minor dispute with a woman.
-It is unclear what the dispute was about.
+Twenty-four-year-old Stephen Stuart was with his friend inside the store on East Gun Hill Road in Williamsbridge Friday afternoon when he got into a minor dispute with a woman.

-The woman then left the store and returned with her boyfriend, who shot and killed the victim on Holland Avenue - how they ended up at the location is unclear.
+Stuart's aunt says she was told the woman confronted him about social distancing.

+"He said that the girl, she already came in with an attitude.
+She wanted him to back up because he wasn't wearing a mask," said Stuart's aunt who did not want to be named.

 "Soon as it gets dark, I don't go out," said Thomas Wood.